BrijStack/the-wild-oasis/README.md

 # The Wild Oasis

-Main project made by Johnas cloned by Brijesh
+Main project made by Johnas cloned by Brijesh, Built with React Query and Supabase.

 Currently, two official plugins are available: